Slothagami/neural-network/README.md

 ### C TODO (Short term)
 - polish and optimize matrix.c
-- make a nn libary (standard FC model)
+- make nn libary (standard FC model)
 - connect back to python? to load datasets and use its interface
-- ConvNet in C
+- ConvNet

 ### C TODO (Long)
 - loading, and automatic saving, of trained models